-Education majors who plan to pursue Departmental Honors must be members of the Honors College and should enroll in EDUC 30003: Honors Tutorial during their junior year and EDUC 40003: Honors Research Paper during the fall or spring semester of their senior year.
-With permission from an adviser, EDUC 30003: Honors Tutorial may substitute for EDUC 30123: Educational Psychology.
+Education majors who plan to pursue Departmental Honors must be members of the Honors College and should enroll in EDUC 30003 : Honors Tutorial during their junior year and EDUC 40003 : Honors Research Paper during the fall or spring semester of their senior year.
+With permission from an adviser, EDUC 30003 : Honors Tutorial may substitute for EDUC 30123 : Educational Psychology.

-Students may declare a major, double major or minor in education, but to be admitted into the college's Teacher Education Program:
+Students may declare a major, double major or minor in education, but to be admitted into the Teacher Education Program, all majors and minors must meet the following criteria:

-- Entering students have no specific requirements to declare an education major but must have a 2.75 or better GPA to be admitted to the Teacher Preparation Program. - All teacher education majors seeking teacher certification must maintain high professional standards and acceptable academic performance (a minimum of 2.75 GPA overall and a "C-" or better in all content areas and education coursework).
+- TCU students must have a 2.75 or better GPA. - Transfer students seeking teacher certification must bring a 2.75 or better GPA to declare an education major and have a 2.75 or better GPA on 12 hours of coursework at TCU to be admitted to the College of Education. - Entering first-year have no specific requirements to declare an education major but must have a 2.75 or better GPA to be admitted to the Teacher Education Program. - All teacher education majors seeking teacher certification must maintain high professional standards and acceptable academic performance (a minimum 2.75 GPA overall and a "C" or better in all content areas and education coursework).